Keegan Bradley

 Keegan Hansen Bradley (born June 7, 1986) is an American professional golfer who competes on the PGA Tour.
-He has won five tour events, most notably the 2011 PGA Championship.
+He has won eight tour events, most notably the 2011 PGA Championship.
 He is one of six golfers to win in his major debut, along with Ben Curtis, Fred Herd, Willie Park, Sr., Francis Ouimet and Horace Rawlins.
 He was the 2011 PGA Tour Rookie of the Year and has briefly featured in the top ten of the Official World Golf Ranking.
+He captained Team USA in the 2025 Ryder Cup.

 Early life and college career

-Bradley is the elder child of Mark Bradley, the head professional at the Jackson Hole Golf and Tennis Club just outside Jackson, Wyoming.
+Bradley is the eldest child of Mark Bradley, the head professional at the Jackson Hole Golf and Tennis Club just outside of Jackson, Wyoming.
 Growing up as an all-state ski racer in Woodstock, Vermont, Bradley decided as a teenager to pursue golf over skiing.
 He lived in Portsmouth, New Hampshire in 2001 and 2002 when his father was an assistant pro at Portsmouth Country Club.
 He then moved to Hopkinton, Massachusetts prior to his senior year at Hopkinton High School, where he won the Massachusetts Interscholastic Athletic Association (MIAA) Division 2 individual state championship in 2004.
 Hopkinton coach Dick Bliss later recalled that Bradley received the third-most attention of his players that season, and that "not many big-time college recruiters gave him much of a look."
 Bradley attended St. John's University and won nine collegiate events before graduating in 2008.

 Professional career

-2008-2010: Early years
+2008-2010: early years

 Bradley turned professional in 2008 and began playing on the NGA Hooters Tour, where he won at Southern Dunes in his fifth and final start of the year.

 Bradley won a second Hooters Tour event in 2009 at the Texas Honing Open.

 He made 22 cuts in 26 events that season and earned $84,000.
 He also played two Nationwide Tour events that year, making the cut in both of them.
-He attempted to earn a 2010 PGA Tour card through qualifying school but fell short by two strokes.
+He attempted to earn a 2010 PGA Tour card through qualifying school but ultimately fell short by two strokes.
 In 2010, Bradley played on the Nationwide Tour, where he recorded four consecutive top-five finishes late in the season to finish 14th on the money list and earn his PGA Tour card for 2011.